dshirley-redhat/tam-scripts/CodeReadyContainers/README.md

 Run ```oc adm upgrade```

-If you see the following message, run through the steps in [1]
+If you see the following message, run through the steps in [i]
 ```
 Cluster version is 4.11.1